Frequently Asked Questions

 server.js

-: The main entry point for our Express application.services/messagebirdService.js
+: The main entry point for your Express application.services/messagebirdService.js

 : A module to encapsulate the logic for interacting with the MessageBird API..env

-: Stores sensitive configuration like API keys (will be ignored by Git)..gitignore
+: Stores sensitive configuration like API keys (Git will ignore this file)..gitignore

 .gitignore